 Full Virgin London Marathon results are here.
 My official pictures are here.
 My Garmin data is here (note for the first time I get above 200 heart rate).
-And the BBC finish line video stream is here (needs a UK VPN).
+The BBC’s full coverage is here and their finish line video stream is here (needs a UK VPN).
 The latter is revealing.
 Most good club runners clocking 2:30 or so look totally shot at the finish.
 Few if any can muster a sprint.

 My time, worth an age grade of 91.2%, is good for top British M50 for 2017.
 But then there’s several more months to run.
 It also gets me 7th spot on the M50 all-time list, the fastest British M50 since 1999.

 There’s room for improvement.
 Perhaps Graham and I should run Berlin in September with Joel Jameson as pacemaker.
 Now I should get in some R&R but then that would break the habit of a lifetime and Graham might scoff at my moment of weakness.
 So on Wednesday I was back out there doing an easy 5 miles.
 It felt amazing.
 But it was the hardest slowest run for a long, long time.
 Next up the Brooklyn Half in 3 weeks!